 However, in doing so you could open yourself up to some potential tax and legal pitfalls surrounding the employment status of the engaged party – are they a subcontractor or an employee?

-You, as the “engager”, don’t need to worry about the employment status of the limited company you’re subcontracting work to – they’re simply ‘subcontractors’ in your accounts.
-They may have IR35 considerations if the work involved would otherwise be considered that of an employee, but it’s up to them to determine their employment status and apply the IR35 legislation.
+If you’re hiring a contractor who works through a limited company, and your company meets the official definition of a “small business” then you, as the “engager”, don’t need to worry about the employment status of the limited company you’re subcontracting work to – they’re simply ‘subcontractors’ in your accounts.
+They may have IR35 considerations if the work involved would otherwise be considered that of an employee, but it’s up to them to determine their employment status, apply the IR35 legislation and pay the correct tax.

 If you subcontract work to an individual, you’ll need to pay much closer attention to their employment status.
 If you incorrectly determine they’re a sole-trading independent contractor and HMRC (or the courts) deem that their work was actually that of an employee, then it’s your responsibility as the ‘engager’ to settle the unpaid PAYE and National Insurance.
 In addition, there may be late payment fines and other penalties for the incorrect submission of your company’s PAYE returns.